biotaphy/biotaphy.github.io/index.md

 for current, predicted past, and predicted future IPCC climate scenarios (IPCC 2014).
 The facility also enables researchers to request a suite of custom analyses on their own data, or by using iDigBio aggregated species occurrence data.
-With funding from the US NSF (BIO/DBI #1458422 and earlier awards), we extended the platform's workflows to include the assembly of multispecies data sets for macroecological analyses of biological diversity.
+With funding from the US NSF (BIO/DBI #1458422 and earlier awards), we extended the Platform's workflows to include the assembly of multispecies data sets for macroecological analyses of biological diversity.
 We also extended the platform's analysis capabilities to include evolutionary evidence by integrating phylogenetic data and methods.
 And we scaled Biotaphy's capacity for biogeographic analyses based on species occurrence data by interfacing to XSEDE high-performance computing resources.
-The BiotaPhy Platform now has the algorithmic and computational capacity to process occurrence data modeling and analysis runs for tens of thousands of species on continental- and global-scale spatial extents.
-The BiotaPhy codebase consists of 65,000 lines of Python, plus 120,000 lines of other web code, templates, and configuration information.
+The Platform now has the algorithmic and computational capacity to process occurrence data modeling and analysis runs for tens of thousands of species on continental- and global-scale spatial extents.
+The codebase consists of 65,000 lines of Python, plus 120,000 lines of other web code, templates, and configuration information.
 BiotaPhy software is open source, GPL3 licensed, and accessible from GitHub.